Denver Sex Crimes Lawyer

 What Are the Penalties for Failing to Register?

 Failing to register as a sex offender can result in criminal charges and penalties.
 The punishments that can be levied depend on the level of charge the person was initially convicted of.
+In such cases, seeking guidance from a knowledgeable Denver rape defense lawyer could be crucial in navigating the legal complexities and protecting one’s rights.

 For a misdemeanor unlawful sexual behavior conviction, failing to register is a class 1 misdemeanor and an extraordinary risk crime.